Why is certification important?

 Our Club has three values running through all of our programming:

 Coaches are being asked to acquire three separate certifications.
 Each of our club’s values are enhanced through the required certifications.
 Those certifications include:

-Respect in Sport training provides coaches with the tools they need to create an environment free from abuse, bullying, discrimination and harrassment.
+Respect in Sport training provides head and assistant coaches, managers and helpers with the tools they need to create an environment free from abuse, bullying, discrimination and harassment.
 This training enhances our Club’s values of safety and fun.

-Making Ethical Decisions training helps coaches identify the legal, ethical, and moral implications of difficult situations that present themselves in the world of team and individual sport.
+Making Ethical Decisions training helps head and assistant coaches identify the legal, ethical, and moral implications of difficult situations that present themselves in the world of team and individual sport.
 This training enhances our Club’s values of safety and fun.

-Soccer-specific training prepares coaches to teach the basic technical and tactical components appropriate for the age and stage of the players they work with.
+Soccer-specific training prepares head and assistant coaches to teach the basic technical and tactical components appropriate for the age and stage of the players they work with.
 This training primarily enhances our Club’s value of challenge/growth/learning but also safety and fun.